nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Adds a task to your task list. <br>

-> Type your [parameters](#parameter) in their respective orders as shown in the examples below. <br>
+> Type your [parameters](#parameter) in their respective orders. <br>
 E.g. If you are adding a task with a deadline as in `add <task>; <due date and time>`, do make sure that you indicate `<task>` before `<due date and time>`, not the other way round!

 #### Add a _floating_ task:

-A floating task is a task that _does not have any specific times_.
+A floating task is a task that _does not have any specific times_. <br>
 You are probably not sure when you are going to do it, nor are you sure when exactly it is due. <br>

 Here are some examples of floating tasks: <br>

-> This list is not exhaustive!
+> Note: This list is not exhaustive!

 * **Hobby-related activities or long-term goals**

   > You just want to record these tasks somewhere so that you can get to them when you are free someday. <br>

   **E.g. Learn to bake**

 * **New tasks which cannot be performed _yet_**

   > You want to perform these tasks but you cannot do them yet. <br>

   **E.g. Schedule meet-up with Jamie** <br>
   Your friend Jamie might be overseas and uncontactable for now, so you will have to wait for her to return to the country in order to schedule the meet-up.